Tuesday, April 23, 2024

 Bamboozled

 “One of the saddest lessons of history is this: If we’ve been bamboozled long enough, we tend to reject any evidence of the bamboozle.
 We’re no longer interested in finding out the truth.
 The bamboozle has captured us.
 It’s simply too painful to acknowledge, even to ourselves, that we’ve been taken.
-Once you give a charlatan power over you, you almost never get it back.”
+Once you give a charlatan power over you, you rarely get it back.”
 Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark

 I heard Bob Hoffman tell his otherworldly story many times.

 I am amazed that no one, not one single person other than me, actually undertook a real investigation of Hoffman’s claims.
-Everyone, teachers, licensees, therapists, clients, simply believed Hoffman’s disembodied spirit at the foot of the bed story.
+Everyone, teachers, licensees, therapists, and clients, simply believed Hoffman’s disembodied spirit at the foot of the bed story.
 Still, facts in my face, I fell under his thrall.

 The Seekers After Truth meet the Hoffman Process